-I’m a postdoctoral research fellow advised by Nils Gehlenborg at the Department of Biomedical Informatics at Harvard University.
-I am also the DEI committee of the Department of Biomedical Informatics and an accessibility ambassador at Harvard through Whole Me Campaign.
-I received my PhD in Computer Science and Engineering from Seoul National University where I studied Human–Computer Interaction and Visualization under the supervision of Jinwook Seo at the HCI Lab.
+I’m an NIH K99/R00 postdoctoral fellow at the Department of Biomedical Informatics of Harvard Medical School.
+I received PhD in Computer Science and Engineering from Seoul National University with the supervision of Dr. Jinwook Seo at the Human—Computer Interaction Lab.

 Latest News